We have luxury suites to New York Islanders games – call now!

 Missteps in management led to many changes in coaches and general manager which brought the team further into a downward spiral.
 A completely dysfunctional franchise, the Islanders even went through scandals involving the sale of the team.
 However, even after the sale of the team, continued mistakes with trades and draft picks plagued the Islanders.

-A team that is ever-trying to shake off the bad decisions of the past, the Islanders are led today by captain John Tavares.
-A first overall draft pick, Tavares is the clear leader of this team, trying to bring them out of the dark ages and restore Islanders hockey to its once prominent role atop of the league.
 Islanders management is committed making whatever changes necessary to reach the next level as a team.
 In the offseason, they parted ways with both GM Garth Snow and head coach Doug Weight.
 The new regime for the Isles will be looking to make the playoffs and capture the first division title for the Islanders since 1988.
 They will do so with Barry Trotz behind the bench.
 Fresh off his Stanley Cup victory as the head coach of the Washington Capitals, Trotz comes to New York to turn this franchise into a winner.
 A major setback for the club befell them in free agency as John Tavares, their captain and 5th all-time leading scorer departed for the Toronto Maple Leafs.
 Trotz is now also tasked with finding a new captain and figuring out the dynamics of this team without their longtime leader.

 Hope may be on the horizon now that Mathew Barzal has arrived.
-His 85 point rookie season earned him the Calder Trophy for rookie of the year and has many fans excited about him teaming up with Tavares going forward.
+His 85 point rookie season earned him the Calder Trophy for rookie of the year and has many fans excited about his future with the team.
 Anders Lee continues to be solid for the club and the addition of Jordan Eberle gives the Isles a boost.
-As the team around him improves, expect better numbers from capable netminder Jaroslav Halak is now a member of the Boston Bruins.
+A new starter will take to the goaltending position as netminder Jaroslav Halak is now a member of the Boston Bruins.